 May 17-23 is National Eosinophil Awareness Week, so I thought I would tell you a bit about what I have.

 After I had received news of the EoE diagnosis, I was referred to an allergist.
-EoE is usually caused by food allergies, so now it was time to try and figure out what those were.
+One of the main eosinophilic esophagitis causes is food allergies, so now it was time to try and figure out what those were.
 So the results came back… allergic to wheat, soy, beef, dairy, and sesame.
 WAIT what???
 I have been eating these items all my life, and NOW I was allergic to them (I was 36 when I found this out).
 It wasn’t making sense to me.
 But as I have learned this disease doesn’t make much sense.
-I was sent home with a few pamphlets, an epi-pen, inhaler and a prescription to Lansoprazole.
+I was sent home with a few pamphlets, an epi-pen, inhaler and a prescription for Lansoprazole.
+I realized then that I had to pretty much start figuring out my own EoE diet to minimize my symptoms.

 So here I was, having to learn to eat all over again.
+I had no real guide for an EoE diet plan.
 I challenge you to find many foods in a grocery store without wheat, soy or dairy.
 The only way you can is by choosing whole foods, and that is what I had to do.
-There are no more meal short cuts, no going through the drive thru anymore.
+There are no more meal shortcuts, no going through the drive-thru anymore.
 Nope, everything had to be made from scratch.
-I will admit it I HATED it at first, everything was so foreign and frustrating to me.
+I will admit it I HATED living with eosinophilic esophagitis at first, everything was so foreign and frustrating to me.
 I was learning all these new ‘alternative’ flours that I have never heard of in my life.
 But the learning has paid off.
 My health has improved and I feel so much better than I did a few years ago.
 I used to get colds almost every week during the winter season and this past winter I think I only had 1 bout of the sniffles.

 I have stopped taking the Lansoprazole.
 1) it’s expensive; 2) It’s not fixing the problem just temporary fixing it; 3) I really don’t like to be dependent on medicine, plus that medication has side effects too.
 I had one doctor tell me it’s ok to be on that for life, another said you should only be on it 2-3 years or it will destroy your stomach.
-Another reason this disease is so annoying, doctors don’t even know what the correct course of treatment is.
-So I have been taking care of myself through food, and I’m getting better, I find it so much more easy to think and concentrate on work.
+When I hear conflicting information like that from two different doctors, I know there’s a lot to learn about that medication, just like there’s a lot to learn about EoE.
+I didn’t want to risk destroying my stomach, no matter how remote the possibility.
+Another reason this disease is so annoying, doctors don’t even know what the correct course of eosinophilic esophagitis treatment is.
+So I have been taking care of myself with my very own EoE diet recipes, and I’m getting better, I find it so much more easy to think and concentrate on work with what I’ve come to know for myself as my EoE diet.
 I still have good and bad days, and sometimes this disease is very hard to figure out cause it changes!!!
 I took another allergy test about a year and a half ago, and it revealed that I should also stay away from tree nuts and eggs.
 I know I need to go again, but I have been putting it off.
-In order to tell if anything is truly working you need to have a scope done and then more allergy testing, after 4 years of this cycle it gets kinda of annoying.
+In order to tell if anything is truly working you need to have a scope done and then more allergy testing, after 4 years of this cycle it gets kind of annoying.

 **NOTE: This is my conclusion after all the reading I have done and my experience.
 I am not a doctor or a scientist so take it as you will.**

-My research has also brought me across essential oils.
-Recently I have become a ‘member’ of Young Living and am using oils to supplement my lifestyle.
-I have been trying this for the past three months, and I have felt them give me another boost into feeling normal again.
-The last few months have been wonderful, but I did have a recent food impacting that has me worried that something has altered again, but I still am having more good days than bad days.
+My research has also brought me to essential oils.
+Recently I have become a ‘member’ of Young Living (now leader) and am using oils to supplement my lifestyle.
+I have been trying this for the past two years, and I have felt them give me another boost into feeling normal again.
 I have more energy and some of my drive back.

 Currently here is what I am doing to try and tame this disease: